-Travel Team is made up of the students selected for competition positions.
+During a normal year, travel team is made up of the students selected for competition positions.
 These are different roles that students can interview for if they have met the position requirements.
-While all students are allowed to join us at our home regional and help us compete, our travel team have very specific positions that are vital to our success.
+While all students are allowed to join us at our home regional and help us compete, our travel team has very specific positions that are vital to our success.

-Interviews for specific, key positions on the travel team are held throughout November, during preseason.
-Most travel team positions are selected near the end of build season based on performance during build.
+Interviews for specific, key positions are held throughout November, during preseason.
+Most travel team positions are selected near the end of build season based on performance during the season.

-Parents and students not on our travel team are invited to join us at the San Diego Regional competition, and if we qualify, Houston Championships.
-It is a great opportunity to meet other teams, get inspired by robots, show your Narwhal pride, and get to know the rest of your team better.
+Parents and students not on our travel team are invited to join us at the San Diego Regional/Del Mar Regional competition(s), and if we qualify, Houston Championships.
+It is a great opportunity to meet other teams, get inspired by robots, show your narwhal pride, and get to know the rest of your team better.